12 Days of Xmas

 Cookbook Notes

 Some reviewers may say Wise Sons’ cookbook aims to be too funny and is not kosher enough.
 I could see that.
 This isn’t a serious book for pro chefs or serious book at all.
-Amid the seriousness of 2020 — Wise Sons (three years ago, I closely studied and modeled my gluten-free challah after theirs) dedicated this cookbook to celebrating families, traditions, food, and friends.
-Brothers poke a little fun at themselves, kale-obsessed Californians (our family is guilty), and Chinese takeout for emotional events (70s movie A Christmas story with the singing scene and UberEats spike during the election).
+Wise Sons dedicated this cookbook to celebrating families, traditions, food, and friends.
+Brothers poke a little fun at themselves, kale-obsessed Californians (admittedly, I am guilty of living up to many of the stereotypes), and Chinese takeout for emotional events (70s movie A Christmas story with the singing scene and UberEats spike during the election).
 In their pop-up days, Woody Allen, a younger Mark Zuckerburg, and countless families lined up for their nostalgic-tasting matzo balls, bagel sandwiches, latkes, rugelach, and babka.
 Now, Evan, Ari, and Leo bring their stories and recipes to people’s homes, weaving personal touches of family holidays/get-togethers, anecdotes, and meals shared.
 After all, food and joy are for sharing widely.

 What People Are Saying